aniru-dh21/Realtime-Chat-App-With-Rooms/README.md

 - **Database**: HarperDB (a data + application platform that allows you to query data using either SQL or NoSQL.
 HarperDB also has a built-in API, saving us from having to write a lot of backend code)
 - **Realtime Communication**: Socket.io

-## What is Socket.io?
+## What is Socket.IO?

-Socket.io allows the server to push information to the client in real time, when events occur on the server.
+Socket.IO allows the server to push information to the client in real time, when events occur on the server.

+Without Socket.IO, the client would have to make multiple polling AJAX calls to verify that the event has occured on the server.